gittoMoota/COS-730-Assignment-2-From-Behavioural-Models-to-Optimised-Implementation/Original/README.md

-# COS730 Assignment 2 — Task 1: Baseline Implementation
+#Task 1: Baseline Implementation

 ## Overview
-This folder contains the **baseline implementation (Correctness Phase)** of the Intelligent Submission and Review System.
+This folder contains the baseline implementation (Correctness Phase) of the **Intelligent Submission and Review System**.
 The code was implemented exactly as specified in the provided sequence diagram.
-No optimisations were introduced at this stage.
+No optimisations were introduced at this stage; placeholders were deliberately used to preserve the raw flow.

 ---

 ## 📂 Folder Structure
 ```
 Original/
-├── src/        # Python source code for baseline implementation
+├── src/        # Python source codes for baseline implementation
-├── diagrams/   # Provided baseline UML diagrams (sequence/class)
+├── diagrams/   # Baseline UML diagrams (sequence/class)
 └── README.md   # Documentation for Task 1
 ```